bholtbholt/jennys-portfolio/_writing/second-article.md

 ---
 ---

-This is my first sentence.
+This is my first sentence, but now it's longer.

 Countless intelligent, educated, and qualified people struggle to get job placements, and often a terrible resume is at fault.
 Their resumes are a chronological list of places they showed up at.
 Duties or activities are bulleted under drab headings and dates.
 The basics have been covered, but they don’t convey anything meaningful.